fcipaq/picoheld_gwenesis/README.md

 `GWENESIS_AUDIO_SAMPLING_DIVISOR`

 This compiler switch (found in gwenesis_bus.h) determines the sound quality (to be more specific: the sound samples generated per second).
 Ranging from `1` (best quality) to `10` (very poor quality).
 The default ist `6`.
-This has a hughe impact on performance.
+This has a huge impact on performance.

 ## Playing games